Rhoose (electoral ward)

-Rhoose is the name of an electoral ward in the Vale of Glamorgan, Wales, which covers its namesake village, Rhoose, as well as Penmark and the neighbouring community of Llancarfan.
+Rhoose is an electoral ward in the Vale of Glamorgan, Wales, which covers its namesake village, Rhoose, as well as Penmark and the neighbouring community of Llancarfan.
 The ward elects three county councillors to the Vale of Glamorgan Council.

 According to the 2011 census the population of the ward was 6,907.

 2022 ward changes

 In 2022 the community of Llancarfan was transferred to a new ward as a result of recommendations from the Local Democracy and Boundary Commission for Wales.
 Despite the area of the Rhoose ward halving, it gained an additional county councillor.